 As I said, the chipset is good enough to handle games but when it’s game to closing and opening apps, you will see frame drop here and there and it’s all because of the MIUI 12.
 This is a heavy UI with tons of customization and I feel, POCO needs to optimize the UI.

-By the way, it’s not a big problem but for those who have used 20k phones, they will see what’s the problem with the UI.
+By the way, it’s not a big problem but those who have used 20k phones, they will see what’s the problem with the UI.
 The processor can handle everything without any problem but MIUI is not well optimized like Mi 10i 5G.

 Also, this is a 10k phone, so don’t expect much from performance but considering the price tag, POCO M3 is performing well.
 I just hope, POCO fixes the UI problem very soon with an OTA update and once they do, I will let you know, right here.